 Delivery Mode: Grouped study

-Masters of Arts-Integrated Studies 635: Equality in Context is a course that explores ideas about equality in the context of a number of scholarly disciplines, social movements, and globalization.
+Masters of Arts-Interdisciplinary Studies 635: Equality in Context is a course that explores ideas about equality in the context of a number of scholarly disciplines, social movements, and globalization.
 Through an interdisciplinary approach that includes philosophy, sociology, political studies, environmental studies, and global studies, the course examines which equalities matter, who the recipients of equality are, and how ideas about equality can be put into practice in the global era.